 - Create two GitHub repos, dev and prod.

-- Associate them to their respective Looker instances as per our documentation.
+- Associate them to their respective Looker instances, per our documentation.

 Make the existing repo ‘Development’ and set up a ‘Production’ repo on a second host